JeppeOEM/crypto_platform/readme.md

 ##Experimental Cryptocurrency Trading strategy optimizer

+Work in progress.

+Experimenting with using a genetic algorithm to find the best parameters for a trading strategy.

-Needs to be refactored, needs mongoDB and frontend needs to be rewritten in Typescript.
+Needs to be refactored, needs mongoDB, TimescaleDB and frontend needs to be rewritten in Typescript.

 flask --app main_app run --debug init database: